This article is written by Karthi VS, student at SRM University

 For that, he answered that there should be a proper justification for conversion, using poverty as a key to convert people is immoral and unfair.
 Christianity has involved in transformation over the years but hasn’t shown any results; they neither eradicated poverty nor solved the problems of people which they have promised to do so.
 They should start showing results for the conversions they have made; people should have some ministerial accountability.
 Unfair exploitation should be stopped, and transformation should be made using fair means.

-In the same meeting, Dr Subramanian Swamy said that “The conversion happening in India is not done by the Indian Christians.
-Conversion activities at the wholesale level are carried out by the basis of foreign money and by foreign missionaries.”
+In the same meeting, Dr. Subramanian Swamy said that “The conversion happening in India is not done by the Indian Christians.
+Conversion activities at the wholesale level are carried out on the basis of foreign money and by foreign missionaries.”

 Tehmina Arora, a Human rights lawyer, has stated that currently anti-conversion laws are being enforced in 7 different provinces across India.
 Anti-Conversion Laws fail to protect the dignity of each person and violate basic human International Human Rights norms.
 One group under threat are Dalits, which comprises 70% of the church community in India.
 She says that “we want to stop violence and hostility against the Dalits and the negation of their rights.